chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 ## 1666

-* A troop of Light Horse for the hundreds of Broxton, Northwich, Nantwich, and Eddisbury was commanded by Lt Col Sir Philip Egerton
+* A grouping of troops of volunteer cavarly for the hundreds of Broxton, Northwich, Nantwich, and Eddisbury was commanded by Lt Col Sir Philip Egerton, as the *Light Horse of Cheshire*.
+Includes families such as Egerton, Cholmondeley, Grosvenor, Wilbraham, Warburton, and more.

 # Early history